 Accommodation costs in Italy vary by region, type of room (single or double) and any facilities you can access.
 Fill in our application form, and we will choose the most suitable residence option for you, according to your needs, together with our teammates in Italy.

 Application Criteria and Documents for Master Education in Italy

 If you have graduated, undergraduate diploma and transcript.
 If you have not graduated, only a transcript is needed.

-Language certificate TOELF (minimum 70), IELTS (minimum 5) or having completed undergraduate education in 100% English, as well as a 1-year preparatory study, is a language certificate in many universities.
-Some universities accept students by Skype interview without requiring any language certificate.
+Language certificate TOEFL (minimum 70), IELTS (minimum 5) or having completed undergraduate education entirely in English, as well as a 1-year preparatory study, are language level requirements in many universities.
+Some universities accept students by conducting Skype interview without requiring any language certificate.
 You can contact us for more information.

-Master’s in Italy: While doing your studies, you have the right to work 20 hours a week.
+Doing Master’s in Italy: While studying, you have the right to work 20 hours a week.
 In this way, you can both gain professional experience and earn some extra money by working in the evenings or on weekends.

-Your Rights After Completing a Master in Italy
+Your Rights after completing a Postgraduate study in Italy

-When you complete your master’s in Italy, the government grants you a one-year job search period.
+After completing your master’s degree in Italy, the government grants you a one-year job search period.
 In this way, after the end of the education period, you can easily continue your job search in Italy or any European country.
-In Italy, it works as both a study and a work permit.